TomerZaibert/Ubuntu-Server-Hardening/Project Write-Up.md

 ## Conclusion

-I completed this project to enhance my skills in securing a web server.
-I installed and configured the LAMP stack while implementing essential security hardening measures.
-I secured Apache, restricted MySQL access, and hardened SSH configurations to prevent unauthorized access.
-Additionally, I configured firewall rules using UFW to allow only necessary traffic and enabled automatic security updates for ongoing protection.
-To validate the security measures, I tested SSH restrictions, verified open ports, and confirmed that all security policies were correctly applied.
-This project allowed me to gain hands-on experience in web server security and demonstrate my ability to implement real-world cybersecurity best practices.
+Doing this project gave me practical experience in securing a web server, from initial setup to applying security hardening techniques.
+I enjoyed figuring out the right settings and finding the best practices for making a secure web server while cross-referecing sources.
+I configured SSH to prevent unauthorized access, fine-tuned firewall rules to allow only necessary traffic, and hardened Apache and MySQL to minimize exposure to vulnerabilities.
+This small project reinforced my Linux administration skills and strengthened my understanding of cybersecurity fundamentals in a real-world environment.